 I, for one, would prefer to spend at these passion-driven, often women-owned businesses rather than give another penny to an exploitative, unethical, unsustainable jerk like Jeff Bezos.

 And on that note, let’s jump in!
-Here are the top eight zero waste stores my followers recommended, ranked in order by most mentioned:
+Here are the top ten eco shops my followers recommended, ranked in order by most mentioned:

 Some of these are affiliate links, which means when you buy something I will earn a small commission at no cost to you!